 Provenance is well understood in the context of art or digital libraries, where it respectively refers to the documented history of an art object, or the documentation of processes in a digital object's life cycle.
 In 2006 at International Provenance and Annotation Workshop the participants were interested in the issues of data provenance, documentation, derivation and annotation.
 As a result, the Open Provenance Model (MOREAU et al., 2011) was created from the Provenance Challenge that was held in that workshop.

-Definition

-In Open Provenance Model, it is assumed that provenance of objects are represented by an annotated causality graph, which is a directed acyclic graph, enriched with annotations capturing further information pertaining to execution.
-In (MOREAU et al., 2011), a provenance graph is a record of a past or current execution, and not a description of something that could happen in the future.

-Requirements

-Open Provenance Model is a model of provenance that was designed to meet the following requirements:
+The Open Provenance Model is a model of provenance that was designed to meet the following requirements:

 Allow provenance information to be exchanged between systems;